Chapter 1: Marooned

-He could just make out the back of the pilot’s head but couldn’t see the face.
+He could just make out the back of the pilot’s white head but couldn’t see the face.
 His voice wasn’t unpleasant or very deep; more sly and reedy sounding.

 “Oh, just some mercenaries looking to get set for life over your carcass.”
 The pilot commented off-handedly.

 Merco blinked with confusion, “Mercenaries?
 But...why me?
 I’m not worth anything to anybody.
 I’m just a cargo ship pilot.”

 “And a former war hero.”
 The pilot stated.
 “At least you were to the ‘winning’ side.
 However, our employer wasn’t on the winning side.”